pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 This means that when we get a post request from a browser, the "action" value in the `form` object will contain the text of the submit button that was actually clicked.

-So, if the "Calculate number" button was the one that the user clicked, we do the calculation and return the result (clearing the list of the inputs at the same time so that the user can try again with another list):
+So, if the "Calculate number" button was the one that the user clicked...

                 result = calculate_mode(inputs)
                 inputs.clear()